-Anorexia nervosa can lead to malnutrition and serious health problems which can be life threatening.
+Anorexia nervosa is a serious mental illness where people control food as a way of controlling areas of their lives or dealing with emotions.
+It can lead to malnutrition and serious health problems which can be life threatening.

-Treatment for anorexia nervosa can help an individual achieve a healthy weight and develop healthy eating habits, as well as addressing the psychological and emotional factors that impact on wellbeing.
-It's important to see a doctor as soon as possible, as identifying the condition offers the best chances of recovery.
+Treatment for anorexia nervosa can help someone achieve a healthy weight and develop healthy eating habits, as well as addressing any psychological or emotional issues.

 Where to get help